Do you know that up to 80% of women develop uterine fibroids before they reach age 50?

 Although UFE does not remove all fibroids, it will shrink them substantially.
 The high success rate shows that this method is one of the most effective treatments for uterine fibroids.
 After the procedure, symptoms such as severe pain and heavy periods go away, and you avoid the risks associated with a major operation.

 Is Uterine Fibroid Embolization Right for You?

-The best way to determine whether you are a candidate is by meeting with our doctor.
-We can perform certain tests to discover the exact extent of your condition.
+The best way to determine the appropriateness of UFE for you is to schedule an appointment with the experienced, professional staff at Zenith Health and Aesthetics.
+We will review and discuss your full medical history, symptoms, and treatment options.
+Additionally, we can perform certain tests to discover the exact extent of your condition.
 We may also advise that you stop taking certain medications, such as aspirin.
 If you are pregnant or have certain medical conditions, we may discuss other options with you.

 If you are struggling with symptoms of uterine fibroids or believe you might be, you could be a candidate for UFE.
 Ideal candidates for treatment are:

 - Age 18 or older

 - Wish to preserve the uterus